A collar lemma for partially hyperconvex surface group representations: Positively ratioed representations

-is continuous on connected components of $\dg\backslash \{x,w\}$.
-In particular the sign of $d_{y^{d-k}} \gc_k(x^k,y^{d-k},\cdot,w^k)(\Phi_y)$ is constant on the components.
-Then the cocycle identity, Lemma \ref{lem property of grassmannian cro} $(3)$, implies that for cyclically ordered $x,y,z,w\in\dg$ we have the following: If the sign of the derivative is everywhere negative, then
+is continuous on connected components of $\dg\backslash \{x,w\}$, its sign is thus constant on each component.
+The cocycle identity, Lemma \ref{lem property of grassmannian cro} $(3)$, implies that for cyclically ordered $x,y,z,w\in\dg$, the cross ratio $\gc_k(x,y,z,w)$ is smaller than one if the sign of the derivative is negative, and is bigger than 1 if it is positive.
+Since, for $z_n\to w$, we deduce from the continuity of the cross ratio and Lemma \ref{lem property of grassmannian cro} $(3)$ that $\gc_k(x,y,z_n,w)\to \infty$, it cannot be $\gc_k(x,y,z,w)<1$ for all cyclically ordered $x,y,z,w\in\dg$ and thus $\gc_k(x,y,z,w)>1$. \end{proof}